 That is through a guest house website.
-As compared to booking through travel agencies, I can say that travel agency might have lower prices because of the contract responsibilities connecting travel agencies and guest houses.
+As compared to booking through travel agencies, I can say that the travel agencies might have lower prices because of the contract responsibilities connecting travel agencies and guest houses.

-A simple example of an average budget of a trip to Maldives.
+A simple example of an average budget for a trip to the Maldives.
 This option is for two adults, airline tickets are not included.

 $18-30, lunch + dinner (per one person) a day at a local cafe/restaurant